-The written comprehensive exam is an exam which allows each studetn as much as four hours to address the questions involved.
-The examination is comprised of case studies encompassing the program of study and one question addressing the student's philosophy of education for Curriculum and Instruction and Educational Administration and Supervision candidates, or of counseling for Counseling candidates.
+The written comprehensive exam is an exam which allows each candidate as much as four hours to address the questions involved.
+The examination is comprised of case studies encompassing the program of study and one question addressing the candidate's philosophy of education for Curriculum and Instruction and Educational Administration and Supervision candidates, or of counseling for Counseling candidates.
 The comprehensive examination must be scheduled at the end of the last semester of required course work for the Master of Education degree in order to fulfill all requirements for the degree.
-Students are not allowed to sit for the exam prior to the last semester of required course work.
-Upon successful completion of all required course work and the comprehensive exam, the degree will be conferred.
+Candidates are not allowed to sit for the exam prior to the last semester of required coursework.
+Upon successful completion of all required coursework and the comprehensive exam, the degree will be conferred.

 - 1A.
-Philosophy of Education An important part of the comprehensive exam is the written statement expressing the student's belief about life in general and education in particular.
+Philosophy of Education An important part of the comprehensive exam is the written statement expressing the candidate's belief about life in general and education in particular.
 It is the first question of the exam and is entitled, "My Philosophy of Education."
-The student's response should be three to five pages and include but not necessarily be limited to: - a. a demonstration of a knowledge of the tenets (teachings) of the major schools of philosophy with their leaders and the implications of these teachings for education. - b. a presentation of a coherent (organized and understandable) personal philosophy of education.
-Students may either identify with one of the schools of philosophy or develop their own.
-A student's own philosophy should be comprehensive (broad and understandable), consistent (parts should not contradict), and workable (operational and practical). - c. an application of this personal philosophy to educational practice in such areas as: teacher, student, curriculum, learning, methodology, class management, values, parental and community involvement.

-1B.
-Philosophy of Counseling - The Counseling candidate's response to the first exam question should be entitled "My Philosophy of Counseling," and should be approximately three to five pages in length.
-It should include, but not necessarily be limited to:

-a summary of the characteristics/approaches/values of three major counseling approaches, including the major theorist(s) associated with each approach
+The candidate's response should be three to five pages and include but not necessarily be limited to: - a. a demonstration of a knowledge of the tenets (teachings) of the major schools of philosophy with their leaders and the implications of these teachings for education. - b. a presentation of a coherent (organized and understandable) personal philosophy of education.
+Candidates may either identify with one of the schools of philosophy or develop their own.
+A candidate's own philosophy should be comprehensive (broad and understandable), consistent (parts should not contradict), and workable (operational and practical). - an application of this personal philosophy to educational practice in such areas as: teacher, student, curriculum, learning, methodology, class management, values, and parental and community involvement. - 1B.
+Philosophy of Counseling The Counseling candidate's response to the first exam question should be entitled "My Philosophy of Counseling," and should be approximately three to five pages in length.
+It should include, but not necessarily be limited to: - a summary of the characteristics/approaches/values of three major counseling approaches, including the major theorist(s) associated with each approach - the candidate's identification of one of those approaches (or a well-defined combination thereof) as their approach of choice, with a clearly articulated set of reasons for that choice, including applicability/usefulness with certain student/client populations - c. identification and explanation of areas the candidate perceives to be particularly significant in the practice of counseling (e.g., key ethical/legal issues, factors in building a therapeutic alliance with students/clients, the importance of self-care for counselors, etc.)

-- b. the student's identification of one of those approaches (or a well-defined combination thereof) as their approach of choice, with a clearly articulated set of reasons for that choice, including applicability/usefulness with certain student/client populations - c. identification and explanation of areas the candidate perceives to be particularly significant in the practice of counseling (e.g., key ethical/ legal issues, factors in building a therapeutic alliance with students/clients, the importance of self-care for counselors, etc.) - 2.
-Case Studies Case studies selected for their relationship to the standards and objectives of the courses taught in the Master of Education program will constitute the bulk of the comprehensive exam.
-A combination of complex cases and in-basket type cases will make up the exam content.
-Students will bring the required casebook to the exam.

-Students who do not pass the final evaluation may retake the comprehensive examination the following semester.
-Students who are not successful on the second attempt will be required to take additional coursework as prescribed by the Dean of the School of Education before retaking the exam.
+- Case Studies Case studies selected for their relationship to the standards and objectives of the courses taught in the Master of Education program will constitute the bulk of the comprehensive exam.
+A combination of complex cases and in-basket type cases will make up the exam content. - 3.
+Candidates who do not pass the final evaluation may retake the comprehensive examination the following semester.
+Candidates who are not successful on the second attempt will be required to take additional coursework as prescribed by the Dean of the School of Education before retaking the exam.